Leadership insights: How to land your dream CIO role

 CIO: “Well, obviously the same again but bigger.”

 There’s a big old world out there and whilst I loved working with my huge, global clients it was just as rewarding (financially, more so since the big firms can be very pinch-penny) to work with PE-backed or smaller firms, where often CIOs will have an opportunity to broaden into different areas of the business.
-Whatever the size of the organization, what matters is the content of the role not the numbers.
+Whatever the size of the organisation, what matters is the content of the role not the numbers.

 One thing is certain, if you ultimately aspire to a different role (COO?
 CCO?
 CEO?), you need to be demonstrating your ability to generate business value (top line not just bottom line) in your current CIO role.
 If you look at the company you are in and there is genuinely no opportunity to do this (are you sure? did you ask?) it could be time to move on.